 Powerful Nonlinear Recording

-The PFD50DLA and PFD23A are 12cm, reusable optical disks.
+The PFD50DLA and PFD23A are 12cm, reusable optical discs.
 The PFD50DLA is a Dual Layer disk with a capacity of 50 GB, while the PFD23A is a Single Layer, 23 GB disk.
 The large capacity of the PFD50DLA makes it possible to record up to approximately 95 minutes of high-quality MPEG HD422 material.

 The Professional Disk is extremely reliable and durable because it experiences no mechanical contact during recording or playback, and is packaged into an extremely durable and dust-resistant disk cartridge.